-1.001/1 Physics I/1

-1.001/2 Physics I/2
+- 1.001/1 Physics I/I - 1.001/2 Physics 1/2

 Resnick and Halliday: Physics for Students of Science and Engineering.
 Vols.
 I and II or combined volume.
-(Particularly recommended for students with a good background in Physics and Mathematics.)
+(Particularly recommended for students with a good background in Physics and Mathematics), or

-Ference, Lemon and Stephenson: Analytical Experimental Physics.
+Ference, Lemon and Stephenson: Analytical Experimental Physics, or